dividedbyzeroco/warp-sdk-js/readme.md

 Additionally, if the key you are trying to update is an `integer` and you want to atomically increase or decrease its value, you can opt to use the `.increment()` method instead.

-For example, if you want to increase the age by 1, you would use the following approach:
+For example, if you want to increase the age by 1, you would use the following code:

 ```javascript
 alien.increment('age', 1);